mouseandthebillionaire/RAGE/relatedWork.md

 Also referenced: Larry Zbikoski's three cognitive processes that all humans use to make sense of the world: categorization, conceptual models, and cross-domain mapping

 [Tweetscapes](https://repository.gatech.edu/server/api/core/bitstreams/b157e9da-b815-4b59-922f-340e59ad5bfa/content)

+### Jaaniste, L. "Approaching the Ambient: Creative Practice and the Ambient Mode of Being," 2007

 ### Jensen, J. "Designing for Profound Experiences," 2014

 Again, the use of "profound" is a bit of a red herring here.
 Profound as in containing meaning and being deeper than the "tangible" and "usage" dimensions that he lists (and I suppose there is something profound in the example of riding a bike and being removed from the task at hand \[a la Csikszentmihalyi]), but not the reflective, profound, transcendence that is possible in great art.